 Think about what this statement suggests about the appropriate role of regulators.
 The reference to "at least some form of regulation and official oversight" (emphasis added) seems to suggest a limited role for regulators.
 Do you think this is what McDonough really means?
 Is it realistic to think that markets can "operate in a fair, transparent, and efficient manner"?
 Who should decide what "effective risk management" requires - governments, financial firms, or investors/ depositors?
 Do these questions become more or less complex when we think of how domestic financial markets are linked to other domestic financial markets?
 If you were a US banking regulator would you trust(a) US banks and/or (b) foreign banks to decide on their own risk management principles?
-Would you trust financial trade associations (groups of banks) to develop such principles?
+Would you trust financial trade associations (groups of banks and other financial institutions) to develop such principles?
 Would it make a difference which foreign countries the banks were based in?

 Note that these comments relate to institutional regulation - the regulation of firms involved in the financial markets.
-Other types of rule regulate specific transactions - for example disclosure rules and rules requiring approval of certain financial products by regulators.
+Other types of rule regulate specific transactions - for example disclosure rules and rules specifying requirements for particular regulated products or even requirements of regulatory approval of certain financial products.49